-Revised November 30, 2010 for clarification, updates, and to include Notes on Mosquitoes Found in Amber
+Revised November 30, 2010 for clarification, and updates

 There has been some confusion and contention about what defines "fossilized" amber from copal, especially copal from Colombia, South America, and amber and copal fro around the world.
 Amber and copal are both polymerized tree "sap" resins."AMBER" is defined as a hard, yellowish to brownish translucent fossil resin (tree sap from extinct flora/trees) that takes a fine polish and is used cheifly in making ornamental objects including beads or jewelry such as earrings, necklaces, pins and brooches, and more.
 It can sometimes be blue/green (from outside deposits), to near black (from coal mines), to cranberry red (Tibetan), to opaque white (bone).
 Although the color can be variable depending upon age, chemical and physical components, and the locality or contient where found, amber is recently in the last 15 or so years (since the release of the movie "Jurassic Park" directed by Steven Spielberg in 1993, based on the book "Jurassic Park" by author Michael Crichton in 1990) it has been sought out and valued for having fossil insects and spiders, mosquitoes being the most asked for (see notes at end), leaf or flower parts, and other small organisms, entombed inside these naturally hardened jewels.
 Termed "inclusions", these organisms permanently encased and preserved in three-dimensions, many of which may now be extinct yet some which can be extant species of animals and plants, have brought amber to a higher level if intrinsic, scientific, and of course, monetary value.